 Dip or roll the shells into strawberry crunch so they're fully covered.
 Place them back on a parchment-lined baking sheet and let the chocolate set.

-step 3: whip up the cheesecake filling
+Step 3: Whip up the cheesecake filling

 Beat cream cheese, powdered sugar, and vanilla extract until smooth.
 In another bowl, whip cold heavy cream until stiff peaks form.